 Rosamund McCarthy Etherington is one of Bates Wells’ partners and is the chair of the Foundation.
 She advises new and established charities on group structures, governance, political activities, fundraising, mergers and collaborations.
 Rosamund was also the founder and first chair of Poet in the City and she’s been a member or trustee for organisations including the Advisory Group on Campaigning and the Voluntary Sector, and the Small Charities Coalition.
 She’s currently a trustee of Citizens UK and a director of the Baillie Gifford Prize for Non-Fiction.
 She’s also a governance trainer for Bates Wells’ Onboard consultancy.

 Stephanie Biden is a partner in Bates Wells’ Charity & Social Enterprise team.
 She’s particularly interested in advising faith-based charities and international NGOs.
 Before joining Bates Wells, Stephanie worked with International Justice Mission in northern Thailand, supporting projects fighting sex trafficking.

 Today, Stephanie advises new charities and social enterprises, helping with mergers, reorganisations and constitutional reviews.
 She also advises on grant-making, fundraising, intellectual property and social franchising, equality and discrimination and corporate philanthropy.
-She’s also a trustee of Tearfund, Stewardship and Breaking Barriers.
+She’s also a trustee of Tearfund, Stewardship and a former trustee at Breaking Barriers.
 Stephanie also occasionally hosts a supper club to raise money for small charities.